Learn to Hunt

 Contact Information by County

-The grass pickerel, as its name implies, prefers a vegetated habitat.
+The Grass Pickerel prefers a vegetated habitat.
 In recent collections it has been found in small Mississippi River tributary marsh areas in Clayton and Muscatine counties.
-Historically, it has been observed in the upper reaches of the Mississippi River between Wisconsin and Iowa and the lower reaches of its tributaries in southeastern Iowa.
-Twelve specimens were captured in Louisa County during a 1940 fishery survey and again in 1943 at the same site.
-Several more specimens were collected in this fishery's survey in a small tributary to the Cedar River in Muscatine County.
+Historically, it has been seen in the upper reaches of the Mississippi River between Wisconsin and Iowa and the lower reaches of its tributaries in southeastern Iowa.
+Twelve fish were captured in Louisa County during a 1940 fishery survey and again in 1943 at the same site.
+Several more fish were collected in this fishery's survey in a small tributary to the Cedar River in Muscatine County.